sshepar2/vasp/README.md

 other properties throughout an ab initio molecular dynamics calculation.

 Read through the script as it requires user input in various places.

+Specifically tracts the positions of ethylene carbonate molecules and checks when they decompose on calcium surfaces.

+There is an XDATCAR file under /vasp/examples/ethylene_carbonate/ which can be used with the Matlab script.

+Various output files and plots are included in the same directory to illustrate what data is gathered from the trajectory.
+The output files are for 5820 time steps (1 fs time step) whereas the XDATCAR provided contains only the first 1500 time steps due to the large file size.

 ### select.py